Bring an idea Saturday. Leave with a live app.

 - You think AI should “just work” without learning how to direct it.

-Between us, we’ve watched non-coders go from “I have an idea” to “I have a real product live on the web — with customers, clients, or my own business running on it.”
+That’s the gap we close in an hour.
 The pattern almost nobody teaches: less typing, more directing.
 Spec before prompt.
 Plan before code.
 The agent does the typing, but only if you hand it a brief it can ship.

 — Jon & Divyam